-Engrossed and Enrolled Bills and Resolutions; duties for preservation of Originals; exclusive of the Senate Papers, Reading of; not subject to indefinite postponement 3-1.6 (a) PERSONAL PRIVILEGE RULES Order of Business 4-2.1 Questions of Privilege; defined Time Limits; speeches; five minutes; three minutes after 20th day PREFILING OF PROPOSED BILLS AND RESOLUTIONS O.C.G.A.
-28-1- 17 PRESIDENT (Presiding officer) RULES Addressing the Senate; through presiding officer only 8-1.3 Committee of Conference; president appoints conferees; President on germaneness. · · · · 2-7.1; 2-7.2; 2-7.3; 2-7.9 Compel a Quorum; President to 5-1.2 (b); 5-1.10 (a) Doorkeepers and Sergeant at Arms; supervision of 1-1.6 (b); 5-1.2 (c) Germaneness; rulings of President 2-8.5; 7-1.2; 7-1.10 (d) Introduction of Guests Irrelevant Debate; suspension by the President President; presiding officer (c) President Pro Tempore; act as President, disability of President of Senate Power of Recognition; presiding officer Referral of Bills and Resolutions; to committee Secretary of Senate, preside Unanimous Consent; not used to alter order of readings Voting Rights/Duties When Presiding Yeas and Nays; call for; Constitutional provision 1/5th members present 5-1.3 (c);8-1.11 Yeas and Nays; call for; Constitutional provision 1/5th members present 5-1.3 (d);8-1.11 PRESIDENT PRO TEMPORE RULES Compensation and Allowances Election and Nomination of Duties of the Chair; President Pro Tempore to assume Duties of the Chair, President 110 rempore to assume (c) Committee on Assignments; member of President Vacancy in Office of Lieutenant Governor; succession vacancy in office of Electenant Governor, succession $1 1.2 (a) \alpha (b)$ PRINTING, POSTING TO INTERNET; DISTRIBUTION OF LEGISLATION N RULES Calendar; list of bills for consideration 4-2.10 Committee Meetings; master list for session Conference Committee Reports; exceptions before consideration Motion to Print; precedence of motion Versions; as introduced and committee action; to members and public 3-1.3 -
+Engrossed and Enrolled Bills and Resolutions; duties for preservation of Originals; exclusive of the Senate Papers, Reading of; not subject to indefinite postponement 3-1.6 (a) PERSONAL PRIVILEGE RULES Order of Business Questions of Privilege; defined Time Limits; speeches; five minutes; three minutes after 20th day ,, , PREFILING OF PROPOSED BILLS AND RESOLUTIONS O.C.G.A.
+28-1- 17 17 PRESIDENT (Presiding officer) RULES Addressing the Senate; through presiding officer only 8-1.3 Committee of Conference; president appoints conferees; President on germaneness.
+2-8.1, 2-8.5 -7.1; 2-7.2; 2-7.3; 2-7.9 Compel a Quorum; President to 5-1.2 (b); 5-1.10 (a) Doorkeepers and Sergeant at Arms; supervision of 1-1.6 (b); 5-1.2 (c) Germaneness; rulings of President 2-8.5; 7-1.2; 7-1.10 (d) Introduction of Guests 9-1.3; 9-1.4 Irrelevant Debate; suspension by the President 8-1.9 President; presiding officer 1-1.1 (d); 1-1.2 (c) President Pro Tempore; act as President, disability of President of Senate 1-1.2 (a, b) Power of Recognition; presiding officer 8-1.2 Referral of Bills and Resolutions; to committee 4-2.5; 1-1.2 Secretary of Senate, preside 1-1.2 (b) Travel Expenses; international travel at the expense of the Senate prohibited Unanimous Consent; not used to alter order of readings Voting Rights/Duties When Presiding Yeas and Nays; call for; Constitutional provision 1/5th members present Yeas and Nays; call for; Constitutional provision 1/5th members present 5-1.3 (d);8-1.11 PRESIDENT PRO TEMPORE RULES Compensation and Allowances Election and Nomination of Duties of the Chair; President Pro Tempore to assume Duties of the chair, i resident i to rempore to assume manners (c) Committee on Assignments; member of President Vacancy in Office of Lieutenant Governor; succession PRINTING, POSTING TO INTERNET; DISTRIBUTION OF LEGISLATION N RULES Calendar; list of bills for consideration 4-2.10 Committee Meetings; master list for session Conference Committee Reports; exceptions before consideration Motion to Print; precedence of motion Versions; as introduced and committee action; to members and public 3-1.3